 Be prepared for the manager of your placement to ask to see your DBS Enhanced Disclosure certificate.
 Please do not allow anyone to keep hold of your Disclosure certificate as you may need to refer to it multiple times.

-If your DBS Disclosure certificate shows a conviction, caution, reprimand, warning or further information please contact the Criminal Records Officers, Fleur Mitchell or Fiona Whitehead, immediately for further guidance and instruction on 01245 684984 or DBSOfficer@anglia.ac.uk.
+If your DBS Disclosure certificate shows a conviction, caution, reprimand, warning or further information please contact the Criminal Records Officers immediately for further guidance and instruction on 01245 684984 or DBSOfficer@anglia.ac.uk.

 You will also be asked to complete a consent form giving Anglia Ruskin University continuous permission to check your Disclosure certificate online using the online Update Service through the duration of your course.

-If your DBS certificate is not received by Anglia Ruskin University you will not be permitted to attend practice which will impact on your continuation on the course.
+If your DBS certificate is not confirmed by Anglia Ruskin University you will not be permitted to attend practice which will impact on your continuation on the course.

 DBS checks can only be conducted for candidates with home addresses in the UK.
 Offers for applicants based overseas will be confirmed on the basis of a letter from either the British High Commission of their local constabulary confirming that they have no criminal convictions and are of good character.
 They will complete and submit their DBS application as soon as a UK address is secured and will not be permitted to attend placement until a satisfactory DBS Disclosure certificate is received and verified.

-If you have received a reprimand, caution or conviction you should declare this on your UCAS or online course application and also on your DBS application form.
+If you have received a reprimand, caution or conviction you should declare this on the University Suitability Form and the online DBS application.